 Public opinion studies show, traditionally, a positive attitude towards science.
 Variations exist, either among countries or depending on whether the discussion revolves around scientific research conducted in public facilities or the industry. Νevertheless, scientists and engineers, in general, are considered some of the most trustworthy professionals in the public’s eyes.
 But could the vast exposure to science over the past year have shifted these views?

-In the first episode of a series of discussions organised by Clustermarket, we explored how the public attitudes towards science have changed throughout the pandemic and how these might impact future funding for scientific research.
+In the first episode of a series of discussions organized by Clustermarket - a resource scheduling software provider, we explored how the public attitudes towards science have changed throughout the pandemic and how these might impact future funding for scientific research.
 However, understanding the public opinion towards science deeply – even before COVID-19 – is far from straightforward, as science is not a single thing.

 To get an all-round perspective on the subject, we brought together Kieron Flanagan, Senior Lecturer in Science and Technology Policy at the University of Manchester, UK, Caroline Wagner, Associate Professor of International Affairs at Ohio State University, USA, and Manuel Nery Nina, Partner and Innovation Director at SNAP!
 Partners.